A9082/k8s-workshop/README.md

 - You can access the application on URL "https://nonprod-aks-test-ex.uniperapps.com/{your_namespace_name}".
 Put your namespace in place of "{your_namespace_name}".
 Example: https://nonprod-aks-test-ex.uniperapps.com/app1

 ## Set up
-- Open the azuredevops project with codespaces.
+- Open the k8s-workshop project with codespaces.
 Create a personal codespace and wait until it is configured (2 - 3 minutes)
 - Open this Readme file
 - Follow the instruction to login in to subscription and to cluster
 - Login from the command line: